 Bowen Distinguished Career Award

-The Howard R. Bowen Distinguished Career Award will be presented in recognition of a professional life devoted in substantial part to the study of higher education and a career that has significantly advanced the field through extraordinary scholarship, leadership, and service.
-The award is usually presented at, or near, the time of the individual's retirement.
+The Howard R. Bowen Distinguished Career Award will be presented to an ASHE Member(s) in recognition of a professional life devoted in substantial part to the study of higher education and a career that has significantly advanced the field through extraordinary scholarship, leadership, and service.
+The award will be presented to members who are near or at the time of retirement.

 About Dr. Bowen